 Test sequence file

-Whenever a project contains at least two test suites, a test sequence file with all configuration information is created and added to the project folder.
+When a project contains at least two test suites, a test sequence file with all configuration information is created automatically and added to the project folder.

 Test sequence file storage location